 Each House is balanced as far as possible in terms of numbers and the talents of the pupils.
 Each term there is a closely fought House Competition.
 This is decided through a strict ratio of effort scores, house points and a number of sporting and artistic competitions.
 In its simplest form, 50% is based on academic effort and drive and 50% on other competitions.
 The final total is a closely guarded secret from pupils and staff!

-The Houses meet once a fortnight to talk about coming competitions, to celebrate individuals who are contributing well to the House and to reinforce their own identity in which individuals can find another ‘team’ aspect to school life.
+The Houses meet regularly to talk about coming competitions, to celebrate individuals who are contributing well to the House and to reinforce their own identity in which individuals can find another ‘team’ aspect to school life.
 Housemasters and Housemistresses lead these meetings supported by a Head of House and two Deputies elected at the start of each year.